jopterhorst/propresenter-kefas-bridge/README.md

 This is useful when you have **bilingual lyrics** in ProPresenter:
 - Main text contains both original language and translation
-- Notes field contains only the original language
+- Notes field contains only the translation
-- You want Kefas to display only the original language
+- You want Kefas to display the translation in a different language

 **Example:**
-- Slide text: "Amazing Grace (Geweldige Genade)"
+- Slide text: "Geweldige Genade" (Dutch lyrics)
-- Slide notes: "Amazing Grace"
+- Slide notes: "Amazing Grace" (English translation)
-- With notes enabled, only "Amazing Grace" sends to Kefas
+- With notes enabled, the English translation sends to Kefas with the alternate language code

 ### How It Works